Comment on page

-Road Trip Tip - When scheduling a road trip where there will be car pooling, especially when taking a ferry, it is best to set the starting meetup spot at a Park & Ride or coffee shop closer to home as a rally point.
+- Road Trip Tip - When scheduling a road trip where there will be carpooling, especially when taking a ferry, it is best to set the starting meetup spot at a Park & Ride or coffee shop closer to home as a rallying point.

 There are 2 ways you can plan an event on the Meetup site without triggering an email out to every member.